MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

 Features
 ------------

 I. A user would like to choose a food product in order to obtain an healthy substitution.

+    I.1 Load data :
-    I.1 Retrieve OFF data using API requests (off_json_data.py : get_json_data_from_off_api()) with the "fields" keyword for filtering which informations are interesting in the responses (json format).
+        I.1.1 Retrieve OFF data using search API requests (get_off_api_data() in /Data_loading/retrieve_off_api_data.py) with the "fields" keyword to get only needed infos in the responses (see the picture 1_food_product.json_).

-    --> One product in json data file : fig1_

-    I.2 Parse the responses stored in a json object to have all food products in one list and to delete those which do not have all the required fields
+        I.1.2 Parse the responses stored in a json object to build one list with all valid food products (have all the required fields) (build_list_of_all_valid_products() in /Data_loading/retrieve_off_api_data.py).

+        I.1.3 Translate categories (often in english) and keep only some chosen categories to fill the table in database (select_and_translate_products_categories() in /Data_loading/retrieve_off_api_data.py).

+        I.1.4 Fill the database (db_insert_all_products() in /Data_loading/fill_pur_beurre_db.py) with the list obtained step I.3.

+    I.2 User Interface : Propose searching for a food product substitute (see I.2) OR displaying recorded favorites (see III).
+        I.2.1 Display numbered food products categories and ask user for choosing one.
+Then display numbered food products (belonging to the chosen category) and propose choosing one or going back to the categories choice.

+        I.2.2 Compare the chosen food products to those having the same category(ies) to find a substitution (i.e with nutriscore <).

+        I.2.3 Display the result : infos about the food product to be substituted --> infos about the substitute.

 II.
 A user would like to back up a food product substitution in order to keep it in memory as a favorite.

+        * When a substitution result is display (see I.2.3), propose recording it in the database.

 III.
 A user would like to get back his food product substitution favorites in order to read informations without repeating the research.

+        * III.1 Display recorded substitution results (infos about the food product to be substituted --> infos about the substitute).

 INSTALLATION
 ============
-1) Install MySQL SGDB + Modify connection parameters in config.py (DB_PARAM dict).
+1) Install MySQL SGDB + Modify DB_PARAM dict (in config.py) to replace it with your database connection parameters.
-2) Create the database executing the pur_beurre_db_creation.sql.
+2) Create the database : execute /Data_loading/pur_beurre_db_creation.sql.
-3) Run the main.py
+3) Run : main.py [-h] ld

 Requirements
 ------------
 |vPython badge| |vMySQL badge|

-MySQL version : 5.7
 Python librairies (see requirements.txt):

 * certifi==2020.12.5